The purpose of this list of resources is to guide small and medium-sized businesses during and post-COVID-19.

 - Relief Measures for Indigenous Businesses – The federal government provides short-term, interest-free loans and non-repayable contributions for First Nations, Inuit, and Métis businesses.

-- Administrative Income Tax Measures – CRA’s tax-filing deadline has been extended to June 1, 2020 for individuals and June 15, 2020 for self-employed.
-While the payment date for the current tax year has been extended to September 1, 2020.
+- Administrative Income Tax Measures – CRA has extended the payment date for the current tax year to September 30, 2020.
 However, payroll deductions payments and all related activities are excluded.

 - City of Ottawa 2020 Property Tax Hardship Deferral Program – The City of Ottawa is offering a Property Tax Hardship Deferral Program for residential property owners and small business property owners that have been financially affected as a result of COVID-19.
 The program will extend the interim property tax and final property tax deadlines of March 19, 2020 and June 18, 2020 to Friday, October 30, 2020.